kevc528/backend-challenge20/README.md

 one of the bonus API routes I implemented, `/api/clubs/:tag`, which filters clubs by tag.

-Additionally, I implemented login and logout on the frontend that will maintain the user's session.
-Logging in is important because only then can you create clubs due to the restriction that the `POST` request to create a club is only authorized for signed in users.
+Additionally, I implemented signup, login, and logout on the frontend that will maintain the user's session.
+Being logged in is important because only then can you create clubs due to the restriction that the `POST` request to create a club is only authorized for signed in users.

-After implementing login/logout, I updated the submit clubs page.
+After implementing signup/login/logout, I updated the submit clubs page.
 I updated the page to include a multiselect field so users can select tags when creating a club.
 The multiselect field
 for the tags were populated by the results of the `GET` request on a bonus route